blynkkk/lib-python/README.md

    To exclude compatibility issue preferable versions are Python 2.7.9 (or greater) or Python 3.4 (or greater) If python not present you can download and install it from [here][python-org].

- - If you’re using preferable veriosn of python mentioned above, then **pip** comes installed with Python by default.
+ - If you’re using preferable versions of python mentioned above, then **pip** comes installed with Python by default.
    Check pip availability:
    ```commandline
    pip --version